Marc Benioff: Salesforce

 In November 2021, Benioff became co-CEO of Salesforce when Bret Taylor's promotion to co-CEO was announced.
 One year later, Bret Taylor stepped down as Salesforce co-CEO, leaving Marc Benioff as sole CEO again.

-In January 2023 Benioff announced the mass dismissal of approximately 7,000 Salesforce employees via a two-hour all-hands meeting over a call, a course of action he later admitted had been a 'bad idea'.
-As of 2024, Salesforce is one of the biggest employers in San Francisco and the anchor tenant of Salesforce Tower, the tallest building in San Francisco.
+In January 2023, Benioff announced the mass dismissal of approximately 7,000 Salesforce employees via a two-hour all-hands meeting over a call, a course of action he later admitted had been a "bad idea".As of 2024, Salesforce is one of the biggest employers in San Francisco and the anchor tenant of Salesforce Tower, the tallest building in San Francisco.

+In early 2023, Salesforce invested approximately $50 million in Anthropic's Series C investment round, and as of 2026, their committed capital to the company was over $300 million.

 In September 2025, Benioff reduced Salesforce's support workforce from 9,000 to about 5,000 employees because he "need[ed] less heads".
 Salesforce stated that AI agents now handle half of all customer interactions and have reduced support costs by 17% since early 2025.
-The company added it had redeployed hundreds of employees into other departments within the company.
+The company added it had redeployed hundreds of employees into other departments within the company, including hiring 20% more account executives to meet growing customer demand.

 The decision contrasted with Benioff's earlier remarks suggesting that artificial intelligence would augment, rather than replace, white-collar workers.
-It follows similar workforce reductions at Microsoft and Klarna to automate human jobs.
+It follows similar workforce reductions at Microsoft and Klarna to automate human jobs.Benioff said that layoffs across companies could be traced to issues such as out of control costs and data center financial commitments, in addition to genuine AI-driven rebalancing.
+Others called attention to "AI washing", with people blaming AI for layoffs that would otherwise be happening.

+In May 2026, Salesforce continued to have a freeze on hiring engineers, but continued to hire sales representatives.

+In August 2026, Salesforce worked with Anthropic to develop an internal tool called "Claudeforce".

-Time magazine
+Time magazine ownership

 On September 16, 2018, Marc and his wife Lynne bought Time for $190 million.

+Venture capital fund

 In 2019, Benioff started Time Ventures, a venture capital fund that has invested in multiple companies, including Commonwealth Fusion Systems, Universal Hydrogen and NCX.
-In 2021, two companies Time Ventures backed, Planet Labs and IonQ, went public.
+In 2021, Time Ventures backed companies, Planet Labs and IonQ, went public.